 Sometimes, you may want to cite an author you have read about in someone else’s work.
 It can be difficult to determine whether you need to give credit to the original author (also known as the primary author) or the author of the source you are reading.

-Generally, the original author should be cited when quoted, or their findings are discussed in detail in the source you are referring to, particularly if you want to reproduce those findings in your assignment.
+Generally, the original author should be cited when quoted, or their findings are discussed in detail in the source you are referring to, particularly if you want to reproduce those findings in your assessment.

 It is unnecessary to cite the original author when their work is only used briefly to support the secondary author’s argument.